After-Tax Cost of Debt Calculator

-Estimate California state income tax for the 2025 tax year using the published rate schedules, standard deductions, SDI, Mental Health Services Tax, dependent credits, and take-home pay.
+Estimate California state income tax using the tax-year 2025 schedule modeled on this page, including standard deductions, SDI, Mental Health Services Tax, dependent credits, and take-home pay.

 California uses a progressive state income tax system with published rate schedules that vary by filing status.
-For the 2025 tax year, ordinary rates run from 1% to 12.3%, and taxable income above $1 million also faces the additional 1% Mental Health Services Tax.
+Under the tax-year 2025 schedule modeled on this page, ordinary rates run from 1% to 12.3%, and taxable income above $1 million also faces the additional 1% Mental Health Services Tax.
 California also withholds State Disability Insurance (SDI) from wages, which is separate from income tax.

 The result is still an estimate.
 It does not model every California return feature, such as itemized deduction limits, personal exemption credits, renter or senior credits, AMT, special income adjustments, or all credit interactions.